 Career Advice: CPAs

 Typically, it's expected that to get a job in this field one must have a minimum of a bachelor's degree in accounting or a closely-related field.
 A master's or MBA is also appreciated by potential employers.
 Different states require different training in order to become certified as a public account.
 You must pass a CPA exam and gain specific supervised work experience.
 If you think this occupation might be a good match for you, consider retraining for it either through traditionally based campus classes or online CPA training courses.
-As long as businesses and individuals need to navigate complex tax codes and financial regulations, there will be a need for accountants.
+As long as businesses and individuals need to navigate complex tax codes and financial regulations, there will likely be a need for accountants.

 - Education requirements: Bachelor's degree in finance, business, or accounting with some employers requiring a master's degree